mounchiliu/IndividualProject/README.md

   1. SLAM with generalized objects calculates a joint posterior over all generated objects and the robot.
 It contains a structure for motion modeling of generalized objects.  --> It is computationally demanding and infeasible.

   2. SLAM with DATMO decomposes the estimation problem into two seperate estimators (posteriors for stationary objects and moving objects).  --> lower dimensional than SLAM with generalized objects.
-  The system is able to deal with issues of perception modeling, data association, and moving object detection.
+  The system is able to deal with issues of perception modeling, data association, and moving objects detection.

 ----------------------------------------------------------------------------------------------------------------------------------------